cjuniorfox/juniorfox-site/articles/old-ipad-as-a-second-screen.md

 2. Ignore the security risk warning and click on "Go anyway".
 3. Configure your username and password and update the page.
 4. Log in with the newly created credentials.
-5. Go to the output name and type the correct display name for the virtual display.
+5. Click on `configuration`, `Audio/Video` and on the field `output name`, insert the correct name for your virtual display.

 _If you don't know what the name is, Sunshine has a tool for that.
 Just open the containing installation of Sunshine `C:\\Program Files\\Sunshine\\tools`.
 Right-click, open in Terminal, and then type `dxgi-info.exe`.
 Mine was named `.\\DISPLAY9`._